AhmedElsherbini/Filter_SDF_files.R/README.md

 ## Usage
-Download the R file on your and open in R studio. modify every path_of_file to your directory path you have to see if the paramter you want to filter your data for is present or not (type prop$)
+Download the R file on your and open in R studio.

+modify every path_of_file to your directory path.

+choose the paramter (in my case it was the bacterial species) you want to filter your data for is present or not (type prop$)

 ## Contributing
 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.